dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-05-12-14-azure-function.md

 *Azure Functions is a serverless compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure.*

-As mentioned, it allows you to develop small single purpose functions in virtually any language and for each to be triggered in a variety of different ways and that can be scaled independently of one another.
+As mentioned, it allows you to develop small single purpose functions in virtually any language and for each to be triggered in a variety of different ways that can be scaled independently of one another.
 For example, you may have a place order function which listens on a queue and when a message appears to perform the PlaceOrder action.

 Under the hood a function is an App Service.
 One of the advantages of functions is that you can pay on a pure consumption model, therefore there is no need to keep multiple servers running during quiet periods.